 Hemp is one of the most sustainable fabrics out there, due to the plant returning a high volume of nutrients to the soil when grown, and because it requires a lot less water to grow compared to fibers like cotton.

-Hemp shower curtains aren’t super easy to find in stores (see below on where to buy), and they can be more expensive than traditional plastic shower curtains.
+Hemp shower curtains aren’t super easy to find in online stores (see below on where to buy), and they can be more expensive than traditional plastic shower curtains.
 But, they are biodegradable, don’t emit toxic chemicals, and are mold and bacteria resistant.

 They can also be machine washed regularly to stay fresh, and you don’t need a shower curtain liner due to their heavy weight.

-OPTION 3: LINEN SHOWER CURTAIN
+LINEN SHOWER CURTAINS

 Like hemp and cotton, linen is a natural fiber that is biodegradable and free of toxic chemicals, making it a good zero waste, plastic-free, non-toxic shower curtain option.
 Linen curtains work similar to that of a cotton and hemp curtain and can also be on the pricier end.